nihlaeth/voicetrainer/README.md

 ## About
 I'm a singer and I have a disability that prevents me from using a keyboard (musical or otherwise).
 Since speech recognition and making music are a really bad combination, I could pretty much only do voice exercises during my singing lessons, which frustrated me to no end.

 So I started thinking about a solution.
 What I want from this is an exercise that I can easily change into a different tempo or key.
-It should be trivial to pause, repeat, or change the paramaters.
+It should be trivial to pause, repeat, or change the parameters.
 Everything has to be operable by mouse alone.
 And it should be quality MIDI, because I can't stand the sinus tone that most MIDI sequencers emit.
 Also, I want sheet music.
 Beautiful sheet music, preferably with lots of notes (the textual kind).
 And it shouldn't be hard to add new exercises, or at least not a lot of dictation work.

 It says something about me that I'd rather dictate code one letter at a time for four days straight than click pause and play a few times in a big MIDI file, but here it is, so you won't have to repeat the feat.
 Enjoy, and feel free to make pull requests with your own exercises.